How do I get an SCR rifle?

 Certainly you may.
 However understand that your rifle will not shoot the same with a brake as it will with the suppressor on.
 The weight of one vs the other will affect your barrel harmonics and your load tune as well as your point of impact.
 If you swap back and forth you will likely need two different loads to keep your rifle in tune and you’ll also need to re-zero your rifle.

-We typically recommend choosing one or the other.
+We typically recommend choosing one or the other and sticking with it.